bulentozkir/smartticker/README.md

 - Optional tiled static quote view with collapsible, user-defined groups and Last/Chg/Chg% columns
 - Separate tiled static news window with cross-monitor placement and group ordering shared with quotes
 - Four mutually exclusive price/news and scrolling/static combinations in the right-click **View** menu
-- Round-robin static headlines with an All-quotes/per-symbol filter in every news group
+- Round-robin static headlines with a one-line multi-select **Show news for** dropdown per group, saved with your settings
+- Brown three-second highlight on any price that changed, and on every headline that is new since the last refresh
 - Track any quote from a public web page you choose yourself
 - Automatic value detection, or pick an exact element with a CSS selector
 - After-hours prices and daily change percentages